truenas/documentation/content/en/hub/scale/dev-notes.md

 ---

 #### Recent Updates
+> 01/16/2021 - Updated Debian base image, SCALE ow includes Kernel 5.10 as well as updates to all other base packages

 > 12/16/2020 - Applications UI lands in SCALE - Support for deploying pre-defined Helm Charts, as well as Docker Images now possible via the UI.